 I was dressed modestly that day.
 I may have had a rip in the knee of my jeans and high boots on, but the choice was mine and wasn’t meant to offend anyone.

 I remember back to when I was in grade eight, and the new trend for teenage girls was to have short hair.
 My friend Lesley and I decided to cut our hair short.
-Our Sunday School teacher decided to point out the wrongness of wearing short hair in front of the rest of our peers.
+Our Sunday School teacher decided to point out the wrongness of a girl wearing short hair in front of the rest of our peers.

 I had had short hair my whole life, he knew this.
-I had grown it all out for the first time and then decided to go with the recent trend.
+I had grown it out for the first time and then decided to go with the recent trend.
 I had cut off a foot of my hair.

 I was humiliated when we were made out to be rebels in front of the rest of the class.
 But I had enough rebellion in me to want to go shave the rest of my head off just to spite him.